riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 #### The Field(s) of Quantum

 The field of quantum computing has foundations in quantum physics, but ultimately, they have separated.
-New students looking to study quantum computing don't need previous knowledge from quantum physics similar to how computer scientists don't need knowledge from electrical engineering.
+New students looking to study quantum computing don't need previous knowledge from quantum physics similar to how classical computer scientists don't need knowledge from electrical engineering.

 <img src="resources\img\1.1_venn.png" width="500px"/>